loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 Adding and removing dependencies works just fine, until you want to support multiple dependency groups.
 And updating dependencies doesn’t work well at all - you can’t even see a list of outdated ones.

 So for now I am sticking with pipx, pyenv, and Poetry.
 All tools written in Python, and maintained by Pythonistas.
 I am looking forward to seeing what uv might become and I’ll surely be tempted to try it again in the future.
 But I do think their corporate backing and lack of business plan is a huge downside, but [other](https://mastodon.social/@glyph/113093806840686501) [people](https://cloudisland.nz/@freakboy3742/113093889194737339) [said](https://mastodon.social/@glyph/113094489990995018) it better.

+**Update Oct 4, 2024**: I wrote [another article where I looked at PDM](/articles/2024/trying-pdm/), comparing that with Poetry and uv.
+Check it out!